African Diaspora Archaeology Network title image

 Yelvington, K. A., ed.
 (2006).
 Afro-Atlantic Dialogues: Anthropology in the Diaspora.
 School of American Research Press, Santa Fe, NM.

 Yentsch, A. E. (1994).
-A Chesapeake Family and their Slaves: A Study in Historical Archaeology.
-Cambridge University Press.
+A Chesapeake Family and Their Slaves: A Study in Historical Archaeology, Cambridge University Press, Cambridge, UK.

 Yinger, J. M. (1994).
 Ethnicity: Source of Strength?
 Source of Conflict?
 State University of New York Press, Albany, New York.